fireship-io/fireship.io/hugo/content/lessons/api-monetization-stripe/index.md

 Node has a built `crypto` module for generating random values.
 It is important for API keys to be unique, so we make this a recursive function that verifies that the key is unique.

-In addition, we don't want to store the actual vaule in the database, but rather a hash of the value.
+In addition, we don't want to store the actual value in the database, but rather a hash of the value.

 {{< file "js" "app.js" >}}
 ```javascript